🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 Invasion of GrenadaReagan invoked executive authority.
 UN General Assembly condemned invasion 108-9.

-Reagan used military force 1 time, at a cost of $400M.
-1 of these lacked congressional authorization.
-The question libertarians must always ask: were these conflicts truly necessary for the defense of American liberty?
+Ronald Reagan involved the nation in 5 military conflicts, at a cost of $4.5T (2024 dollars).
+2 of these lacked congressional authorization.
+The question we must always ask: were these conflicts truly necessary for the defense of American liberty?